morko/haxroomie/packages/haxroomie-core/README.md

 # haxroomie-core

+**WARNING: there is currently some problem running with 20.04 version of Ubuntu crashing randomly.**
+This is being investigated but will take some time to debug.

 API made with `Node.js` for running and controlling HaxBall rooms.

 The most important interfaces the API offers are: